Jalapeno Popper Stuffed Pretzels

 - Turn dough out onto a clean surface, knead for a couple of minutes.
 Dough should be soft and smooth.

-- Pour about 1 Tbsp of olive oil into a large, clean metal or glass bowl.
+- Pour about 1 tablespoon of olive oil into a large, clean metal or glass bowl.
 Add freshly kneaded dough to the bowl, turning to coat with the oil.
 Cover with plastic wrap, set aside in a warm spot to rise for an hour or two, until doubled.

 - In a food processor, chop jalapenos until finely minced.
 Add softened cream cheese, continue to process until mixture is well combined, and smooth.
 Turn mixture out into a medium mixing bowl, add shredded cheddar cheese.
 Use a wooden spoon to fully incorporate the cheddar into the cream cheese mixture.
 Cover with plastic wrap, chill for 1 hour.